JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-09-12-featureflagsarchitecture.md

 }
 ```

 Notice how you must provide an explicit value for every feature toggle!
-This is because you never want to accidentally (=implicitly) ship an unfinished feature to users.
+This is because you never want to accidentally ship an unfinished feature to users.
+Non gradual rollout of a feature requires an explicit change to the `StoreFeatureFlagProvider`.

 Finally, this makes it very easy to check what features are on or off in any given app release.
-And since all of this is just Kotlin code, it's easy to write a script to generate a release report with what feature toggles exist and their value.
+And since all of this is just Kotlin code, it's easy to write a script to generate a release report with what feature toggles exist and their value for that app version.

 > The `StoreFeatureFlagProvider` defines for every `Feature` whether it is on or off in the release build

 ### FirebaseFeatureFlagProvider
 One of the most interesting things about `FeatureFlags` is that you can gradually roll them out using a remote feature flagging tool.
-We'll look at [Firebase Remote Config](https://firebase.google.com/docs/remote-config) as an example, but this architecture allows to use any tool.
+We'll look at [Firebase Remote Config](https://firebase.google.com/docs/remote-config) as an example, but this architecture supports any tool.

 ```kotlin
 class FirebaseFeatureFlagProvider(private val isDevModeEnabled: Boolean) : FeatureFlagProvider {